shramanth-sulake/TreeRAG/README.md

 ## 🤝 Contributing
 To contribute to TreeRAG, please submit a pull request with your changes.
 Make sure to follow the standard professional guidelines for commit messages and code formatting.

-## 💖 Thanks Message
-We would like to thank all the contributors and users of TreeRAG for their support and feedback.
-This project is made possible by the open-source community, and we are grateful for your participation.
-This is written by [readme.ai](https://readme-generator-phi.vercel.app/)